 If you’re completely new to plein air watercolour painting, it could help to familiarise yourself with painting on the field by first creating studies in a sketchbook.
 Study firsthand how weather and light affects a scene.
 It’s as much an exercise of observation as it is a painting exercise.
 Sketchbooks are smaller and easier to transport.
 So you can carry one with you and take it out whenever inspiration strikes.

 The best watercolour sketchbook is this Visual Journal by Strathmore.
 It has 22 thick, cold pressed 300gsm sheets.
-For a more detailed look at the best sketchbooks for watercolour painting, check out our guide.
+Check out our guide for a more detailed look at the best sketchbooks for watercolour painting.

 Plein air watercolour setup